The Playa Rich Project

 The Playa Rich Project is a compilation presented by American rapper Spice 1.
 It was released November 14, 2000 on Mobb Status Entertainment.
 The album features performances by Spice 1, Yukmouth, RBL Posse, C-Bo, Outlawz, Jayo Felony, Tray Dee, Three 6 Mafia, B-Legit, Hot Boyz and Yukmouth.

-The song, "Ride Or Die", was later re-released on the 2001 Criminalz album Criminal Activity.
-Another song, "Ride 4 Me", was also re-released in 2001, on the C-Bo compilation, C-Bo's Best Appearances.
+The song, "Ride or Die", was later re-released on the 2001 Criminalz album Criminal Activity.
+Another song, "Ride 4 Me", was also re-released in 2001, on the C-Bo compilation album, C-Bo's Best Appearances.

 Critical reception

 Allmusic - "...sporting some of the rugged, hardcore gangsta rappers we expect...it's still the same gangsta tales laid on staccato funk grooves that has made Spice 1 so famous on the West Coast gangsta rap scene."